tok2000/UIStreamSegmentation/README.md

 * 'reimb' refers to the real-life UI log 'Reimbursement' by Leno et al.
 * 'student' refers to the real-life UI log 'StudentRecord' by Leno et al.
 * 'real' refers to the real-life customer-journey log by Bernard et al.
 * 'delay_d' refers to one of the synthetically produced UI logs by Bernard et al. while d refers to the chosen delay.
-Not all of the results file include all of the delays out of the directory <code>bernard/datasets/synthetic</code>.
+Not every results file includes all of the delays out of the directory <code>bernard/datasets/synthetic</code>.
 ### Data
 Our approach was tested on a variety of user interaction and customer journey logs.
 The raw data and logs used are located in <code>bernard/datasets/</code>.